Klik hier om dit bericht in het Nederlands te lezen.

 ‘True!
 I mean, even I’d tap that,’ he said.

-Realising they couldn’t waste any more time, Roxanne encouraged the group to stay focused.
+Realising they couldn’t waste any more time, Roxanne reminded the group to stay focused.

 ‘Okay, enough drooling over the hot teacher.
 We have to make sure he stays out of our way when he wakes up.
 The closet can serve as a temporary solution.’